 Asset types guide

-This document provides a comprehensive overview of the asset categories and subcategories available in the Assets panel within the Studio.
+This document provides a comprehensive overview of the asset categories and subcategories available in the Assets panel within the Editor.
 Learn to efficiently locate and use assets to create your virtual experience.

-Prefabs are groupings of commonly used components prepackaged into ready-to-use or edit titles.
+Prefabs are groupings of commonly used components prepackaged into ready-to-use or editable titles.
 You can configure your own prefabs by building and saving collections of components on an entity.
-Prefabs assets include:
+Prefab assets include:

 - UI: User interface elements like buttons, menus, and text boxes.